mtgjson/mtgjson-website/docs/data-models/set/README.md

 > - **Attributes:** <i class="optional">optional</i>

 > ### isOnlineOnly
-> If the set is only available online.
+> If the set is only available in online game variations.
 >
 > - **Type:** `boolean`
 > - **Introduced:** `v4.0.0`